What is Fortnite? Safety guide for parents

 Keep track of screen time

-Ultimately, families will get the most out of the game where parents join in and turn it from something played in bedrooms to a game for the family room that everyone enjoys.
+Ultimately, families will get the most out of the game where parents join in.
+Turn playing games from something played in bedrooms to something you can do as a family.

 Tips to keep children's gaming positive

-- Set parental controls: As outlined above, there are a range of parental controls available in Fortnite.
+- Set parental controls.
+As outlined above, there are a range of parental controls available in Fortnite.
 Make use of them to help your child avoid potentially harmful experiences.
 You can also set controls on your child’s console.
-Explore step-by-step guides here.

-- Play together: Whether you’re a seasoned gamer or just starting out, playing together can help you learn about the game and serve as quality time.
+- Play together.
+Whether you’re a seasoned gamer or just starting out, playing together can help you learn about the game.
+It’s also a great way to spend quality time together.
 Get your child to teach you the ins and outs to come out on top.